dashpay/docs/wallets/ios/getting-started.rst

 When you first start your Dash Wallet, you will be prompted to choose between creating a new wallet or recovering an existing wallet.
-Choose **new wallet** to create a new wallet unless you have existing funds stored in another wallet using a recovery phrase.
+Choose **New Wallet** to create a new wallet unless you have existing funds stored in another wallet using a recovery phrase.
 Your new wallet will be generated, and a recovery phrase will appear so you can recover the funds later if you lose or damage your phone or need to transfer the